Including and Excluding Objects from a Database

 3. liquibase generate-changelog --exclude-objects="my_table"

 Note: Enter the name of your table in place of my_table.
-You must pass exclude-objects to the left of generate-changelog.
+You must pass --exclude-objects to the right of generate-changelog.

 You will see a list of objects printed to the console output, excluding the object mytable.